Utsav-1998/Utsav-1998/README.md

 - 🔭 I’m currently working on SpringBoot.
-- 🌱 I’m currently learning SpringMVC and Hibernate.
+- 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on RESTful services.
-- 🤔 I’m looking for help with Rest API.
+- 🤔 I’m looking for help with Angular.
 - 💬 Ask me about anything!
 - 📫 How to reach me: utsavnth@gmail.com
 - [linkedin Profile:](https://www.linkedin.com/in/utsav-nath-707642190/)